xobs/libesphttpd/README.md

 * __cgiWiFi* functions__ (arg: various)
 These are used to change WiFi mode, scan for access points, associate to an access point etcetera.
-See the example projects for an implementation that uses these function calls.
+See the example projects for an implementation that uses this function call.
+[FreeRTOS Example](https://github.com/chmorgan/esphttpd-freertos)

 * __cgiWebsocket__ (arg: connect function)
 This CGI is used to set up a websocket.
 Websockets are described later in this document.
+See the example projects for an implementation that uses this function call.
+[FreeRTOS Example](https://github.com/chmorgan/esphttpd-freertos)

 * __cgiEspFsHook__ (arg: none)
 Serves files from the espfs filesystem.
 The espFsInit function should be called first, with as argument